How to Install Loupe Image Viewer on Ubuntu: A Step-by-Step Guide for Efficient Image Management

 $ flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-Once you installed flatpak, restart your machine once, then follow the below-mentioned steps to install Loupe Image Viewer.
+Once you installed flatpak, restart your machine, then follow the steps below to install Loupe Image Viewer.

 $ flatpak install flathub org.gnome.Loupe